 “Bryan Miller is a digital genius, with a talent in video production and has a deep understanding in computers and IT related problems.
 He is one of the most diligent people I have had the pleasure of working with and is extremely driven and dedicated to giving one hundred and ten percent into everything he does.
 He is an incredible problem solver and a true leader.”

 “Bryan was my predecessor in the position I currently hold, and set the bar very high for what was expected of a LMS administrator.
 His expertise in graphic design and multimedia production is a unique skill set that he tailored to create a vast amount of content for our growing online-learning department.
 He also developed a customized layout for a Moodle initiative that he was implementing at the college.
 He has excellent customer-service skills and served our campus well. “

-Currently, with 15 years of experience in education, Bryan L. Miller’s roles as a teacher and administrator in private and public education, K-12 education, and higher education has provided him a full scope and understanding of the educational sector and has afforded him unique opportunities in the field.
+Currently, with over 15 years of experience in education, Bryan L. Miller’s roles as a teacher and administrator in private and public education, K-12 education, and higher education has provided him a full scope and understanding of the educational sector and has afforded him unique opportunities in the field.
 Experiences in curriculum design, professional development, 1:1 implementation, and strategic planning allows him to seamlessly work with all schools, with all needs.

 As the Founder of #TopTechEDU, Bryan has been provided opportunities to travel across the world, work with government officials in education from other countries, and speak and keynote at conferences and schools on his favorite topics which include educational toys, tools and resources, virtual reality, student voice and choice, and many other topics built around emerging technologies in education.
 He is seen by the educational community as a thought leader and influencer who can bring transformative change and excitement to learning.
 Bryan truly loves the experiences he receives when he meets educators and students throughout his travels, and even makes time to pop into a classroom to play on the floor with students.
 His passion for being a teacher has remained with him always.